 Wellstar Colon & Rectal Surgery

-Colon and Rectal Surgery provides comprehensive, supportive care for a broad spectrum of stomach and intestinal conditions, both benign and malignant, with world-class expertise in the latest surgical techniques, including robotic and minimally invasive procedures.
+Wellstar Colon and Rectal Surgery provides comprehensive, supportive care for a broad spectrum of benign and malignant intestinal conditions.
+Our world-class expertise in the latest surgical techniques, including robotic and minimally invasive procedures, ensures patients receive the best possible care.

 Colon & Rectal Surgery at Wellstar

-Wellstar board-certified colon and rectal surgeons focus on diagnosing and treating diseases of the small intestine, colon, rectum, anal canal and perianal areas, including the organs and tissues related to primary intestinal diseases.
-From benign inflammatory conditions to hemorrhoids to the enhanced management of colorectal cancer, the team specializes in a wide range of colon and rectal treatments and procedures.
-When medically advised, we offer advanced, minimally invasive approaches to colorectal surgery, including laparoscopic and robot-assisted procedures.
-These techniques help minimize scarring, reduce pain and accelerate your recovery—all to get you back to living your everyday life sooner.
-Our colorectal professionals collaborate with other providers including oncologists, gastroenterologists and radiologists to ensure comprehensive treatment.
-At Wellstar, we work together to create a plan that’s tailored specifically to your health needs.Genetic Risk Assessment for Colorectal Concerns
+Our fellowship-trained, board-certified colon and rectal surgeons at Wellstar focus on diagnosing and treating the diseases of the colon, rectum, anus, anal canal, and perianal tissues.
+They treat a broad spectrum of conditions, including colon and rectal cancer, anal cancer, surgical management of inflammatory bowel disease (Crohn’s disease and ulcerative colitis), diverticulitis, fecal incontinence, and benign anorectal conditions (abscess, anal fistula, anal fissure, hemorrhoids).
+When medically advised, we offer advanced minimally invasive approaches to colorectal surgery, including laparoscopic and robotic-assisted procedures.
+These techniques help minimize scarring, reduce pain, and accelerate recovery—all to get you back to living your everyday life sooner.
+Our colorectal professionals collaborate with other providers, including oncologists, gastroenterologists and radiologists to ensure comprehensive treatment.
+At Wellstar, we work together to create a plan tailored specifically to your health needs.What We Treat

 - Colon cancer